giuliagogna/PhyxRaypp/README.md

 ```
 **Optional Flags:**
 * `--output <filename>`: Bypasses the automated folder routing/naming and saves the file exactly as specified.
+* `--parallel <N>`: Perform a parallel run of the rendering on N threads using Intel TBB
 * `--algorithm <type>` : Render engine (`onoff`, `flat`, or `pathtracing`).
 Default is `flat`.
 * `--antialiasing <N>` : Apply anti-aliasing with NxN samples per pixel.
 * `--dimensions <W> <H>` : Set output image resolution in pixels (Width Height).